Skip to main content

 Dear [Hiring Manager Name],

-A smooth event is usually the result of quiet decisions made long before guests arrive.
-That planning muscle is what I bring to the Event Planner position at [Company], even at entry level.
+Great events happen because of thoughtful decisions made long before guests walk in.
+That attention to detail is exactly what I would bring to the Event Planner role at [Company], even as an entry-level candidate.

-My background is a mix of hospitality coursework and hands-on support roles where details have consequences.
-During my capstone project in [Program/School], I built a complete event plan for a [type of event] at [Venue Type]: budget lines, vendor quotes, staffing, floor plan, and a timed run-of-show.
-I pressure-tested it with “what if” scenarios (late delivery, weather shift, VIP arrival changes) and wrote the contingency steps as short, actionable scripts.
+My background blends hospitality coursework with hands-on support roles where details really matter.
+For my capstone project in [Program/School], I created a full event plan for a [type of event] at [Venue Type], including budget lines, vendor quotes, staffing, floor plan, and a timed run-of-show.
+I stress-tested every step with “what if” scenarios - late deliveries, weather changes, or VIP arrival shifts - and wrote contingency steps as clear, actionable checklists.

-On the floor, I’ve worked banquets for [Hotel/Venue] as a [Role].
-That taught me guest flow and timing in a way a classroom can’t.
-At one reception, a last-minute seating change forced a new table layout while the kitchen was already plating.
-I relayed the new counts, updated place cards, and redirected guests without blocking service.
-Nobody noticed the scramble, which is the point.
+On the floor, I’ve worked banquets for [Hotel/Venue] as a [Role], learning guest flow and timing firsthand, lessons a classroom can’t teach.
+At one reception, a last-minute seating change meant reworking the table layout while the kitchen was already plating.
+I quickly relayed new counts, updated place cards, and redirected guests without interrupting service.
+The transition was seamless for guests, which is exactly the goal.

-If you’re hesitant about someone without a formal planner title, this is how I reduce risk: I document every decision, confirm every handoff, and keep a single checklist that the team can follow without me in the room.
-I work comfortably in Google Sheets, shared calendars, and simple task boards, and I close events with a short recap of what to repeat and what to fix.
+If you’re unsure about hiring someone without a formal planner title, here’s how I reduce risk: I document every decision, confirm each handoff, and keep a single checklist that the team can follow, even if I’m not there.
+I’m comfortable working in Google Sheets, shared calendars, and simple task boards, and I always close events with a brief recap of what worked and what could be improved next time.

-I’d like to discuss the kinds of events you’re building in 2026 and the support you need on day one.
-I can bring a one-page event brief and run-of-show sample and walk through how I’d adapt it to your venues and standards.
+I’d welcome a conversation about the events you have planned for 2026 and where you need support most.
+I can bring a one-page event brief and run-of-show sample to walk you through how I’d adapt my approach to your venues and standards.

 Sincerely,